swing in a misty autumn atmosphere

 Some disconnect from their own needs entirely.

-One of the things I appreciate about combining ACA’s Loving Parent framework with therapy is that it approaches these younger selves with compassion instead of judgment.
+One of the strengths of combining ACA's Loving Parent framework with therapy is that it approaches these younger selves with compassion instead of judgment.

 Not: